datahub-project/datahub/docs/quick-ingestion-guides/looker/setup.md

 ## Looker Prerequisites

-In order to configure ingestion from Looker, you'll first have to ensure you have an API key to access the Looker resources.
+To configure ingestion from Looker, you'll first have to ensure you have an API key to access the Looker resources.

 ### Login To Looker Instance